top of page

 FLOOD PREVENTION

-These are some of the actions, the City has taken to help prevent flooding in our area:
+These are some of the actions the City has taken to help prevent flooding:

-Pumps are placed at the Wallace ditch & at Celtic and Carrington for the winter.
+• Placement of pumps at the Wallace ditch & at Celtic and Carrington during the winter.

-The newsletter is posted also in Chinese, translated by director Cynthia Fung.
+When the newsletter is posted in Chinese, it is translated by director Cynthia Fung.